qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 ### First impression effect (primacy effect)

 People tend to judge things **by first impression**.
 This makes people generate belief by only one observation, which is information-efficient, but can also be biased.

+**Nominal fallacy**: Understand one thing just by its names.
+Examples:

+- Knowing that LLM has "temperature" so think LLM is based on thermodynamics.
+[Link](https://x.com/KeyTryer/status/1962589192124309974)
+- Knowing that LLM has "token" so think LLM is a Web3 crypto thing.
+- "How can you be against Patriot Act/Safety Bill/Responsible Disclosure?
+Do you hate your country/want to kill people/be not responsible?"
+[Link](https://x.com/onehappyfellow/status/1952258485024084118)

 ### Outcome bias